Minnesota Skills-Based Hiring Accelerator

 What skills-based practices can look like across the talent lifecycle

-Update and publish new job postings
+· Update and publish accurate job postings with advanced applicant accessibility.

-Assess for required skills with standardized interview guides and assessments, e.g.
+Assessment: Assess for required skills with standardized interview guides and assessments, e.g.

-Develop internal ‘progression roadmaps’ from entry-level roles
+· Develop internal ‘progression roadmaps’ from entry-level roles to advance roles.

 *Foundational to skills-based talent efforts are a universal skills language(ontology) and an understanding of required and preferred competencies (skills, knowledge, and abilities)*